Difference Between AHA and BHA

 The compound can occur naturally or can be synthetic.
 The primary use of AHA is in the cosmetic industry.
 The form that is used is bacterial, synthetic, or derived from fungal fermentations.

-AHA is widely used in products that help in the reduction of wrinkles, fine lines and are also used as chemical peels on the skin.
+AHA is widely used in products that help in the reduction of wrinkles and fine lines and are also used as chemical peels on the skin.
 The compound reaches the vascular dermis of the skin and works on the targeted region.

 AHAs are also used for keratinization.
 The process includes the formation of a new stratum corneum.
 The compound can modulate the cohesion between corneocytes.

-AHAs with other ingredients like glycolic acid, citric acid, lactic acid can work on deeper dermal effects.
+AHAs with other ingredients like glycolic, citric, and lactic acid can work on deeper dermal effects.
 The combination can promote collagen and increase the thickness of the skin.
 AHAs also protect the skin from Ultraviolet(UV) rays.

 The compound is also used in organic synthesis as precursors.
-AHA is considered a prebiotic molecule and is linked with the origin of life under suitable conditions.
+AHA is considered a prebiotic molecule linked with life’s origin under suitable conditions.

-Various over-the-counter products contain AHA at low concentrations usually between 5 – 10% and are used for monotherapy or skincare management.
+Various over-the-counter products contain AHA at low concentrations, between 5 – 10% and are used for monotherapy or skincare management.

-The higher concentrations that contain 10 – 50% of AHA are used to prime and prepare the skin for stronger chemical concentrations or applications.
+The higher concentrations containing 10 – 50% of AHA prime and prepare the skin for stronger chemical concentrations or applications.

 A concentration of 50 – 70% of AHA is prescribed by physicians to treat photo-damaged skin or acne-prone skin.